Trends How Social Media and Technology Drive Perfectionism

 Social Media Drives Perfectionism

 Did you know that social media has played a significant role in increasing perfectionism?
-Social media can make you feel like you're constantly competing with others like you're not good enough and want to look perfect to everyone.
-This competitive mindset is a big problem because social media is essential to young people.
-(Flett and Hewitt, 2020)
+Social media can make us feel like we're constantly competing with others because we feel not good enough and want to look perfect to everyone.
+This competitive mindset is a big problem because social media is essential to young people (Flett and Hewitt, 2020).

 Social Media Drives Unrealistic Standards